Uganda Technology and Management University: History

-UTAMU was founded in 2012 by a group of academicians in Uganda and currently with a shareholding of 27 members.
+UTAMU was founded in 2012 by a group of academics in Uganda and currently with a shareholding of 27 members.
 It was offered a licence to run degree programmes in March 2013 by the National Council for Higher Education (NCHE) the governmental body that licenses institutions of higher learning in the country.
 UTAMU started initially with five undergraduate degree courses in business and information technology.

 Academic structure

 As of July 2014, the university operated in the following schools: